Doctors have told the Government it will provoke “a very public dispute” if it blocks a pay rise for NHS staff.

 His warning comes as four of the biggest healthcare unions prepare to ballot their members on strike action over pay at the end of this month.

 Mr Alexander has told NHS pay review bodies, which give the Government independent guidance on staff remuneration, that he intends to block a pay rise for doctors and nurses next year regardless of their advice.

-Chief Secretary to the Treasury, Danny Alexander The decision has infuriated NHS staff, who believe that frontline professionals have been forced to bear the brunt of the Coalition’s NHS spending squeeze.
+The decision has infuriated NHS staff, who believe that frontline professionals have been forced to bear the brunt of the Coalition’s NHS spending squeeze.

 A pay freeze next year would represent a real terms pay cut for doctors for the sixth year in a row.
 Nurses and other healthcare staff will also be denied an across-the-board pay rise next year.
 Unison, Unite, GMB and the Royal College of Midwives are all set for strike votes, which could lead to a wave of industrial action in the NHS, months before the general election.

 This week a fifth union, the Hospital Consultants and Specialists Association, which represents 3,500 senior doctors, also said it would ballot for strike action.